 When Milwaukeeans decided to honor Civil War veterans by raising money and commissioning this sculpture, a great many residents could have pointed to a close relative who fought in the conflict, perhaps one who never returned.
 Emotions must have been running high the day of the Victorious Charge unveiling.

 In an era when Civil War monuments were highly romanticized, John Conway opted for a vividly realistic depiction of battle, including a dying soldier in the foreground.
-It was instantly hailed as a masterpiece and it remains one of the city’s most important public monuments, although few residents today seem to notice its existence.
+Victorious Charge was instantly hailed as a masterpiece and it remains one of the city’s most important public monuments, although few residents seem to notice its existence.